-Keep reading to learn more about the causes, symptoms, and treatment of Morgellons disease.
+This article reviews what researchers and experts have to say about the causes, symptoms, and treatment of Morgellons disease.

-According to the researchers, 43% of the participants had fibrous material in at least one skin lesion.
-Upon further analysis, the researchers concluded that the majority of fiber samples contained cotton.
+The scientists also reported that 43% of the participants had fibrous material in at least one skin lesion.
+After further analysis, they concluded that most fiber samples contained cotton.
 However, they identified bacteria or fungi in 19 people.

 None of the study participants tested positive for B. burgdorferi infections.